Ehzem/university-management-secure-architecture/report.md

 ## 1.2 Assumptions

-- The system is internet-facing.
+- System is accessible over the public internet.
+- Users authenticate via centralized Identity Provider (IdP).
-- Sensitive personal and financial data is stored.
+- System stores sensitive personal and financial data.
-- Administrative users possess high-impact privileges.
+- Administrative users have high-impact privileges.
 - Third-party integrations are untrusted by default.
+- Secure development lifecycle is partially implemented but not assumed perfect.
 - The deployment environment follows standard enterprise practices.
 - Security must be implemented at architectural level, not only at code level.